ShiJbey/minerva/docs/finding-emergent-stories.md

 ## A list of potentially interesting entities

-- Defunct clans that are no longer active
-- Rivalries between clans that were once a single clan
+- Rivalries between families with a common ancestor
-- "Forbidden" love between the heirs of two rival clans
+- "Forbidden" love between the heirs of two rival families
 - Marriage between a member of a noble family and a commoner
 - Bastard children to nobles
 - Characters born in to a lower-class family joining a noble family
 - Families that became noble during the simulation (they were not generated as nobility)
-- Clans who consolidated power by acquiring many vassal families
-- Clans that broker a many alliances
+- Family heads broker a many alliances
-- Clans that wage many wars
+- Family heads that wage many wars
 - The fall of noble families
 - Local juxtapositions in occupation vs other people in the same social class